hapax/hapax.github.io/assets/pyramid.md

 Let's now focus on a single pyramid.
-We can move along the line from the tip to the centre of the base, and graph the area of the "slice" of pyramid passing through that point.
+We can move along the line from the tip to the centre of the base, and graph the area of the cross-section of pyramid passing through that point, parallel to the base.
-It will be a shrunken copy of the base itself, and as examples, we consider the square, where the "pyramid" is just a triangle, and this amounts to shifting the side back up, the reverse of our warm-up exercise.
+Each slice will be a shrunken copy of the base itself.
+As examples, on the square the "pyramid" is just a quarter triangle.
+The blue slice is a line (a copy of the base, which is a side of the square), which is increasing linearly in length.
+Similarly, for a cube, the pyramid is a bonafide square-based pyramid, and each slice is a square as well.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/pyramid6.png"/>
 	</div>
 	</figure>

+As we go along, the side length of the slice will change linearly.
+But the *area* will change in a way that depends on the dimension we are working in!
+It stays linear on the square, since it has $2 - 1 = 1$ dimension.
+For a cube with $n = 3$, the slice is a square whose area changes *quadratically*.
+The pattern continues, and in $n$ dimensions, slicing a pyramid results in a cross-section which grows as $x^{n-1}$ for a parameter
+$x$ going from $x = $ at the tip of the pyramid to $x = 1/2$ at the base.

+We can add up the area of each cross-section precisely by integrating with respect to $x$.
+The answer, of course, is the volume of the pyramid.
+Hence,

+$$
+\int_0^{1/2} x^{n-1} \, dx = \frac{1}{2n}.
+$$

+Now, if we double the height of the pyramid, with the base at $x = 1$, then the total volume should double, since we have only scaled along one dimension.
+Thus,

+$$
+\int_0^{1} x^{n-1} \, dx = \frac{1}{n}.
+$$